dncsvr/learn-javascript/matter-js/README.md

 On every `beforeUpdate` event of Matter.js, [`DomBody`](./DomBody.js) uses the backing body's position and angle to set the corresponding DOM element's style.
-This way, whenever backing body's position and angle are updated, they are synced with the DOM element's position and angle.
+This way, whenever the backing body's position and angle are updated, they are synced with the DOM element's position and angle.

 ### Syncing DOM to Matter

-To create new backing bodies for newly created DOM elements, we register with the `onUpdated` event of Vue lifecycle.
+To create new backing bodies for newly created DOM elements, we register with the `onUpdated` event of the Vue lifecycle.
 This way, whenever something changes in the DOM world, it is synced with the Matter world.

-This sync operation involves;
+This sync operation involves:

-- Removing backing bodies of removed DOM elements,
+- Removing the backing bodies of removed DOM elements,
 - Adding new backing bodies for added DOM elements, and
 - Scaling existing backing bodies to fit the new size of their DOM elements.

 > [!NOTE]
 >
 > [`DomBody`](./DomBody.js) also uses the `transitionend` event of the DOM
-> element, in case there is a size change due to a CSS transition.
+> element in case there is a size change due to a CSS transition.
 If you don't
 > do this, the `update` event of Vue only provides the size of the DOM element
 > at the moment of the `update` event, which might change due to a CSS
 > transition, causing the backing body's size to be out of sync with its DOM